 - What are they looking for in a candidate?
 Why do you think I’m a good fit for the role?

 - For temp or contract roles: What is the hourly rate range and dates?

 - For permanent roles: Salary range and career potential?

 - How long has the agency been working on the role?
 What stage is the recruitment process at?

 If they can’t answer any one of them, they’ve either not actually been engaged by the client (but have just heard about the role through the grapevine and are hoping to try their luck by spamming your CV to a hiring manager), or – perhaps even worse – they have been engaged by the client but haven’t taken the time to understand the company and the role.

 What are the chances of someone like that representing you successfully?

-If an agency calls you with a job opportunity after you’ve met, it’s up to you to make sure you’ve been given enough information about the role to ensure it’s right for you - before you agree to being presented for it.
+If an agency calls you with a job opportunity after you’ve met, it’s up to you to make sure you’ve been given enough information about the role to ensure it’s right for you – before you agree to be presented for it.